FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Method

 where $Q_T \in \mathbb{R}^{N \times C}$ , $K_T \text{ and } V_T \in \mathbb{R}^{2N \times C}$.
 Then, we calculate the query-trajectory attention map $A_T \in \mathbb{R}^{2N \times N}$, and aggregate informative depth features weighted by $A_T$ to produce the Historical-aware queries $q^{\prime}$, formulated as:

 This mechanism allows each object query to adaptively capture features of the same object from images across consecutive frames, thereby achieving better object understanding.
 The queries with estimated historical information are then input into the inter-query self-attention layer for feature interaction between objects, and the visual cross-attention layer for collecting visual semantics.
-We use 6 decoder layers.

 \textbf{Historical Encoder:} In FastTrackTr, we have introduced an additional Historical Encoder to enhance the modeling of temporal relationships, and we utilize a masking mechanism during the self-attention process to provide contextual priors for the tracked objects.
 For the historical feature information from the previous frame or multiple frames, only a subset of the data is utilized.
 To effectively model these historical data, we employ a masking mechanism and process the data through standard encoder layers.
 During training, the generation of masks is determined by the ground truth labels, while in inference, masks are based on confidence scores to decide which objects to retain.